JudeWillmer/Microsoft-365-Administration-Lab/02 - Exchange Online Administration/README.md

 ## Objective

-Review the **Microsoft 365 Service Health** dashboard and understand how it is used to identify service incidents before troubleshooting individual user issues.
+Monitor the **Microsoft 365 Service Health** dashboard and understand how it is used to identify service incidents before troubleshooting individual user issues.

 ---